 Janelia is holding a series of workshops that will explore open questions, exciting challenges, and barriers in need of new tools for understanding how cells give rise to tissue-level functions.
 We encourage you to visit the Janelia YouTube Channel for recordings of our past workshops.
-Click here for the list of upcoming workshops.

 Below are a collection of 10-minute featured talks from previous workshops.

 Watch Beth Stevens' talk: Interrogating neuroimmune crosstalk at the borders of the brain to understand how non-neuronal cells control how the brain interacts with the body, and how signals from the periphery are impacting circuits in the brain.

 Watch Carlos Ribeiro's talk: Using metabolism as the normative framework to look at multiple organs and multiple phenomena at different scales.